Adele releases hotly anticipated '30' album | DW | 18.11.2021

 She recalled when she realized that her marriage was over: while doing a magazine quiz with her friends that posed the question "What's something that no one would ever know about you."

 "I just said it in front of three of my friends, I was like, 'I'm really not happy.
-I'm not living, I'm just plodding along,'" she said, adding however that she is grateful that Konecki kept her grounded and away from the path of self-destruction.
+I'm not living, I'm just plodding along,'" she said, adding, however, that she is grateful that Konecki kept her grounded and away from a path of self-destruction.

 She also shared how she wrote the album while going through all her upheavals, adding that she wasn't afraid to share private details of her personal life on the album because "nothing is as scary as what I've been through over the last two/three years behind closed doors."